dNationCloud/kubernetes-monitoring/docs/AWS_doc.md

 [Amazon Web Services](https://aws.amazon.com/) (AWS) provides a number of different cloud and container services, including the [Amazon Elastic Container Service for Kubernetes](https://aws.amazon.com/eks/) (EKS), which allows users to quickly and easily create Kubernetes clusters in the cloud.
 But starting up a cluster is just the beginning: the next step is to deploy applications on it.

 That’s where this tutorial comes in.
-It will walk you, step by step, through the process of using the [AWS Marketplace](https://aws.amazon.com/marketplace) to deploy applications on a running EKS cluster.
+It will walk you, step by step, through the process of using the [AWS Marketplace](https://aws.amazon.com/marketplace) to deploy dnation Kubernetes monitoring on a running EKS cluster.

 ### Overview

 This guide will walk you through the process of deploying and managing applications in an EKS cluster using the [AWS Marketplace](https://aws.amazon.com/marketplace) and [Helm](https://helm.sh/).
-For illustrative purposes, this guide will show you the steps to deploy the [dNation Kubernetes Monitoring Helm chart](https://github.com/dNationCloud/kubernetes-monitoring) on your EKS cluster with Helm.
+This guide will show you the steps to deploy the [dNation Kubernetes Monitoring Helm chart](https://github.com/dNationCloud/kubernetes-monitoring) on your EKS cluster with Helm.

 Here are the steps you’ll follow in this tutorial:

-- Subscribe to the dNation Kubernetes Monitoring container using the AWS Marketplace
+- Subscribe to the dNation Kubernetes Monitoring using the AWS Marketplace
 - Deploy the dNation Kubernetes Monitoring Helm chart on EKS through Helm
 - Log in and start using dNation Kubernetes Monitoring